guan404ming/web-weave/README.md

       + (30.0 if from sitemap)
 ```

 The frontier pops URLs via round-robin across domains, ensuring no single domain monopolizes throughput.
-When the frontier exceeds 500K URLs, the largest domain queues are trimmed, keeping high-score URLs and evicting low-score ones.
+When the frontier exceeds 5.5M URLs, the largest domain queues are trimmed, keeping high-score URLs and evicting low-score ones.

 ## Persistence and Resume

-Every 5 minutes, the frontier (all domain queues) and bloom filter are serialized via bincode and saved to SQLite as a checkpoint blob.
+Every 5 minutes, the frontier is serialized via bincode and saved to SQLite, while the bloom filter is saved to a separate file (`web_weave.bloom`).
 On restart with `RESUME=true`, the latest checkpoint is loaded and crawling continues from where it left off.
 The last 3 checkpoints are retained.

 ## Dynamic Worker Scaling